adityajaiswal094/Todo-App-Backend/README.md

 3. After setting up the postgres DB, open command prompt and log into your DB and run the 2 queries present in `database.sql` file to create a database and a table respectively.
 4. Now, come back to the application and set up your postgres config in the `db.js` file.
 5. Run `npm install` to install all the necessary packages.
-6. Run `npm start` to run the application.
+6. Run `npm run dev` to run the application.